-II.C.1.c.
+II.C.2.c.
 ADCP: The ship's ADCP should run continuously and be logged to a data acquisition system.
 Complete system settings will be provided by the oceanographer, but will include 5-minute averaging of currents, AGC and 4 beam returns in 60 8-meter bins.
-The ADCP transmissions will be triggered by, and thereby synchronized with, the EK60s to avoid cross talk.
-If synchronization of the ADCP is not achievable, the ADCP will only be active during night hours and while on station.

-II.C.1.d.
+II.C.2.d.
 CUFES: The egg pump will be mounted inside the ship's hull drawing water from a depth of three meters.
 The pump will run continuously between stations to sample any pelagic fish eggs.
-Approximately 640 liters/minute is sent through a concentrator which filters all material larger than 505 μ m.
+Approximately 640 liters/minute is sent through a concentrator which filters all material larger than 505μm.
 The sieved material is then collected and identified.
 All fish eggs are identified to lowest taxa, counted and entered into the data acquisition software.
-Each sample entry is coupled with sea surface temperature, geographical position, wind speed and direction, date and time, and surface salinity.
+Each sample entry is coupled with sea surface temperature, geographical position, wind speed and direction, date and time, pump speed and surface salinity.
 Sampling intervals will vary in length, depending on the number of fish eggs seen, from five to 30 minutes.

-It is requested that prior to departure on March 30 that the CUFES intake be cleared from all marine growth.
+It is requested that prior to departure on March 28 that the CUFES intake be cleared from all marine growth.